Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

-We assume that a computational mesh $\T_C$ has been chosen.
-We emphasize that, in addition to a conventional mesh, $\T_C$ can be chosen as a collection of polygons.
-The only requirement is that, for any $T\in\T$, there exists a corresponding reference polygon $T_C\in\T_C$ with an associated bijection $\cF_T:\: T_C\to T$.
-The global bijection $\cF$ is the collection of all local $\cF_T$'s, and we want it to be piecewise differentiable so that its Jacobian matrix exists almost everywhere.
-Generally speaking, $\T_C$ should consist of good quality polygons under the Euclidean metric.
+Given $\T_C$ and the bijections $\cF_T$ for all $T\in \T$, the global bijection $\cF$ is defined to be the collection of all local $\cF_T$'s, and we want it to be piecewise differentiable so that its Jacobian matrix exists almost everywhere. }

-We now consider the mesh quality measures for a triangular mesh.
-To this end, we assume that both $\T$ and $\T_C$ are triangular meshes.
-Then, one can simply set $\cF_T: T_C \to T$ to be an affine mapping and evaluate the quality of $\T$ with reference to $\T_C$.
-Specifically, the triangles in $\T$ are said to have a good shape if they, when measured in the metric $\M$, are similar to their counterparts in $\T_C$ measured in the Euclidean metric.
-They are said to have the same size when the ratio of their area (measured in the metric $\M$) to the area of their counterparts in $\T_C$ stays constant.
-Denote the vertices of $T$ and $T_C$ by $\vx_i$ and $\vxi_i$, $i=1, 2, 3$, respectively.
-If we approximate the metric tensor $\M$ by its average on $T$,
+Let us recall \revA{how the mesh quality measures for a triangular mesh are defined} in \cite{HR11}.
+Assume that both $\T$ and $\T_C$ consist of triangles.
+Then, one can simply set $\cF_T: T_C \to T$ to be an affine mapping.
+Denote the vertices of $T$ and $T_C$ by $\vx_i$ and $\vxi_i$, $i=1, 2, 3$, respectively, \revC{and both ordered counter-clockwise}.
+For a given constant-valued metric $\M_T$ on $T\in \T$, it is not difficult to see that the triangle $T$ (measured in the metric $\M_T$) is similar in shape to the triangle $T_C$ (measured in the Euclidean metric) if